logo

-KEAM Qualifying Marks 2025 are the minimum scores that candidates must achieve to qualify for the KEAM exam 2025.
+The KEAM passing marks are the minimum scores that candidates must achieve to qualify for the KEAM counselling 2025.
 The qualifying marks are determined by the Commissioner of Entrance Examination (CEE).

-Candidates must secure at least the above-mentioned percentage to participate in the KEAM counselling 2025.
-Aspirants must check the page below to learn more about the KEAM qualifying marks 2025 and expected rank and analyse their chances of admission to participating institutes.
+You must check the page below to learn more about the KEAM qualifying marks 2025.
+Also, learn about the expected rank and analyse your chances of admission to the KEAM participating institutes 2025.

 Expected KEAM Qualifying Marks 2025